JessS97/dmr_coding_method/paper.md

 and incorrect sequences.
 The incorrect segments then enter the DMR correction process.
 The levels that are passed through attempt to create segments that match the mapping scheme, these segments are then verified with RS.
 If the check with RS does not work, an attempt is made to correct the incorrect segment with the next level.
 If the check works, all corrected possible segments are analysed.
 If they are all the same or one segment has the majority, it is accepted as corrected.
 If none of the segments stand out by majority, the segment with the greatest similarity to the incorrect segment is assumed to be corrected.
-\label{fig:level_design}](dmr_level_design.png)
+Created with BioRender.com \label{fig:level_design}](dmr_level_design.png)

 ![Comparison of DMR and RS correction with different settings and error rates of the bit array segmentation coding method.
 The simulation of the DMR correction is shown on the left and was performed with 20 trials.
 The simulation with RS is shown on the right and was performed with 50 trials.
 In both diagrams, fully